ldeo-glaciology/sglake-detectability/README.md

 surface evolution are included.
 The contact conditions that determine whether ice remains in contact with the bed or goes afloat are enforced with a penalty functional.
 I am using this model to study the "detectability" of subglacial lake filling/draining events from surface observations.
+There is also a linearized (small-perturbation) version of the model that is used to produce water volume change and lake length estimates (see *linear-model* description below).

 # Dependencies
 ## Required dependencies